 - Preheat the oven to 350°F. Grease bottom of 9x13 baking pan and line the bottom with parchment paper.

 - Sift flour, baking powder and salt and beat quickly into the mixture.
 Immediately pour into pan.
 (Batter should be quite liquid and bubbly.)

-- Bake at 350 degrees for 25 to 30 minutes or until a toothpick inserted into the middle comes out clean.
+- Bake for 25 to 30 minutes or until a toothpick inserted into the middle comes out clean.

 - Invert onto a flat surface.
 Peel away parchment paper, and cool completely (I like to freeze it for about an hour to make it easier to cut).

 - Once cooled, use a large serrated knife to cut the cake horizontally into three even layers.
 Set aside.

 - Pour the cream into a bowl and add the vanilla and sugar.
 Beat on high until soft peaks begin to form.

 - Meanwhile, line a baking sheet with parchment paper and place the first layer of cake down.